columbina talpacoti

 First of all, let me say that the Latin name of this bird sounds like a pasta dish at a fancy Italian restaurant.

 Back to the dove.
-It’s a little bit larger, but otherwise similar to the Common Ground-Doves that also came to the feeders from time to time.
+It’s a little bit larger than, but otherwise similar to, the Common Ground-Doves that also came to the feeders from time to time.
 It lacks the scaled look on the breast that Common has (evident on the video).
 The Ruddy has a gray head and is otherwise a reddish-brown, like it was dipped in stain.
 It acted like a typical dove, walking slowly around making quick stabs at the ground for seed.
 On the first day, with a crowd of people watching, it hung around for maybe five minutes, never venturing far from the brush pile.
 It was near a couple Inca Doves, another small dove of the Southwest.

 Two days later, I was by myself at Paton’s early in the morning.
 I spotted the dove again.
 It was more out in the open this time, feeding with a Common Ground-Dove and a White-winged Dove, giving good side-by-side comparisons.
 (See the second two clips on the video.)